USA Gymnastics sex abuse scandal: MSU

 MSU said that it first received a complaint against Nassar in 2014.
-A Title IX investigation into the complaint found no violation of policy and Nassar was allowed to continue treating patients under certain agreed upon restrictions, as stipulated by MSU College of Osteopathic Medicine Dean William Strampel.
+A Title IX investigation into the complaint found no violation of policy and Nassar was allowed to continue treating patients under certain agreed-upon restrictions, as stipulated by MSU College of Osteopathic Medicine dean William Strampel.
 However, no monitoring was instituted.
 After allegations against Nassar were reported by The Indianapolis Star in September 2016, Nassar was fired by Michigan State for violating the 2014 agreement.

-The university faces lawsuits from 144 local and MSU athletes who say they were sexually assaulted by Larry Nassar.
-MSU gymnastics coach Kathie Klages was suspended on February 13, 2017, and retired the next day, amidst the sexual abuse investigation of Nassar.
-Klages has been accused of dismissing sexual abuse complaints by former gymnasts against Nassar and pressuring them to stay silent.
-According to court documents, Klages was reportedly aware of sexual abuse allegations against Nassar as early as 1997.
+By 2017, the university faced lawsuits from 144 local and MSU athletes who said they were sexually assaulted by Larry Nassar.

+MSU gymnastics coach Kathie Klages was suspended on February 13, 2017, and retired the next day.
+According to court documents, Klages was reportedly aware of allegations against Nassar as early as 1997.
+She was accused of dismissing the complaints and pressuring gymnasts to stay silent about them.

 On December 12, 2017, Strampel resigned as dean and went on medical leave as faculty.
-After mediation ended in the civil lawsuits, the MSU Board of Trustees voted to establish a $10-million fund to reimburse Nassar's victims for counseling services.
+After mediation ended in the civil lawsuits, MSU's board of trustees voted to establish a $10-million fund to reimburse Nassar's victims for counseling services.
 MSU President Lou Anna Simon also apologized to the Nassar victims and donated her just-approved raise to the Roy J. and Lou Anna K. Simon Scholarship fund.

-During Nassar's sentencing in January 2018, eight former MSU athletes, including those from the gymnastics, softball, volleyball, rowing, and track and field programs, gave victim impact statements accusing MSU staff of dismissing their sexual abuse complaints against Nassar.
+During Nassar's sentencing in January 2018, eight former MSU athletes, including those from the gymnastics, softball, volleyball, rowing, and track and field programs, accused MSU staff of dismissing their sexual abuse complaints against Nassar.